MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/serializing-semantic-functions.md

 To see a more complete example of a plugins directory, check out the [Semantic Kernel sample plugins](https://github.com/microsoft/semantic-kernel/tree/main/samples/plugins) folder in the GitHub repository.

-## Creating the files for your semantic function
+## Creating the files for your prompt
 Once inside of a prompts folder, you'll need to create two new files: _skprompt.txt_ and _config.json_.
 The _skprompt.txt_ file contains the prompt that will be sent to the AI service and the _config.json_ file contains the configuration along with semantic descriptions that can be used by planners.

 Go ahead and create these two files in the _GetIntent_ folder.